manutechwriter/npstest/docs/index.md

 )
 ```

-#### Use Case 6 - To connect NPS score table with applicable dimensions
+<h3>Use Case 6 - To connect NPS score table with applicable dimensions</h3>

 ```sql
 WITH ACCOUNT_CED AS (